LinkClinton/Code-Red/Documents/Resource.md

 For `Texture2D` the depth must be one.

 **Notice : the layout of texture must be `ResourceLayout::Undefined` when we create a texture.**

+If you are using rtv\dsv in DirectX12 mode, you can set the `TextureProperty::ClearValue` to optimize the clear operation(**the value you used in clear operation should be same as the value you set**).

 ### Member Functions